-Many people will likely see their rates go up a bit.
-But the good news is that the reforms mean thousands more Louisianians will now have health coverage.
+Many people will likely see their rates go up.
+But the good news is that the reform means thousands more Louisianians will now have health coverage.

-The challenge comes from the fact that insurance companies must take all customers, no matter their health condition.
+Insurance companies are now accepting all customers, no matter their health condition.
 It costs more to cover people with pre-existing conditions.
 That's why rates will go up for just about everyone.

-Plus, the new law says all plans must include a minimum amount of coverage, called essential health benefits.
-That means we will add to all plans such things as: ER services, maternity care, mental health, lab services, pediatric care and vision services.
-Most plans will see this coverage added starting in 2014.
-More benefits add to the cost of a plan.
-Grandfathered plans will stay the same, though their rates may still change because of new rating rules.
+Plus, the new law says all new policies must include a minimum amount of coverage, called essential health benefits.
+That means we have added to all plans such things as: ER services, maternity care, mental health, lab services, pediatric care and pediatric vision services.
+Most plans saw this additional coverage in 2014.
+More benefits add to the cost of coverage.

-The minimum penalty is $95 per adult in 2014.
+In 2015 it's 2% of income or $325 per person.
+In 2016 and later years it's 2.5% of income or $695 per person.
 This will increase if you have minor children and do not buy insurance for them.
-That amount will go up each year after that.
-It could go up to a maximum of $695 per adult, per year, or 2.5% of your wages.
-Of course, only the government can fully evaluate what fees and penalties it charges you.
-It's important to remember that someone who pays the fee won't get any health insurance coverage and will still be responsible for 100% of the cost of their medical care.
+It's important to remember that someone who pays the penalty have any health insurance coverage and will still be responsible for 100% of the cost of their medical care.

-Starting in 2014, when you purchase coverage, you will not be denied coverage for a pre-existing condition and insurance companies cannot exclude your pre-existing condition from what it covers in your plan.
+Yes.
+When you purchase coverage, you will not be denied coverage because you have a pre-existing condition.
+Insurance companies cannot exclude your pre-existing condition from what it covers in your plan.